Skip to main content

 2. Insistence on sameness and inflexible adherence to routines: Extreme distress at small changes, difficulties with transitions, rigid thinking patterns, or a need to take the exact same route every day.

-3. Highly restricted, fixated interests that are abnormal in intensity or focus: Having "special interests"—topics or hobbies that you spend a vast amount of time on and possess deep knowledge of.
+3. Highly restricted, fixated interests that are abnormal in intensity or focus: Having "special interests" — topics or hobbies that you spend a vast amount of time on and possess deep knowledge of.
+Learn why special interests are a strength.

 The "Spectral" Nature & Support Levels